ankaAR/bestiario5e/_creatures/yan-c-bin.md

 ***Slam.*** Ataque de arma cuerpo a cuerpo: +14 al ataque, alcance 10 pies (3 mts), un objetivo.
 Impacto: 20 (3d8 + 7) force damage plus 10 (3d6) puntos de daño por relámpago.

 ***Thundercrack (Recharges after a Short or Long Rest).*** Yan-C-Bin unleashes a terrible thundercrack in a 100-foot- radius sphere centered on himself.
-All other creatures in the area must succeed on a DC 24 Constitution saving throw or take 31 (9d6) thunder damage and be deafened for 1 minute.
-On a successful save, a creature takes half as much damage and is deafened until the start of Yan-C-Bin's next turn.
+All other creatures in the area must succeed on a DC 24 Constitution saving throw or take 31 (9d6) thunder damage and be ensordecido for 1 minute.
+On a successful save, a creature takes half as much damage and is ensordecido until the start of Yan-C-Bin's next turn.

 ***Change Shape.*** Yan-C-Bin polymorphs into a Medium humanoid.
 While in polymorphed form, a swirling breeze surrounds him, his eyes are pale and cloudy, and he loses the Air Form trait.
 He can remain in polymorphed form for up to 1 hour.
 Reverting to his true form requires an action.